- How do I declare an ICS major or change my major?

 Can a FOCUS course count toward the ICS major?

-If you are taking or have taken a FOCUS course that you believe meets ICS global or region criteria, and this course is not already on the ICS approved list, please contact the ICS DUS with the syllabus.
+If you are taking or have taken a FOCUS course that you believe meets ICS global or region criteria, and this course is not already on the ICS approved list, please contact the ICS DUS and send a copy the syllabus.

 Does ICS count Independent Studies courses toward the major?